zpimentel/EukTect/README.md

 From this test, I reached an accuracy of 90.2% on the validation genomes.

 ## Step 4.
 Test the model on a user-defined sequence
-This step allows a user to input a sequence and a prediction will be generated whether it is of eukaryotic origin.
-Sequence should generally be > ~ 3 kb.
-Currently unknown how archaeal or viral contigs would be classified.
+This step allows a user to input a sequence and a prediction will be generated whether it is eukaryotic or not.
+Sequence must be in the form of a fasta file.
+As of right now, only one (the first) sequence per fasta file will be used for the prediction.
+Sequence should generally be > ~ 2.5 kb.
 ```
-$ jupyter lab
-# Open and run 03_apply_model.ipynb
+$ python 03_apply_model.py {FASTA_FILE}
 ```